Book with us by December 31st, 2021 and we'll give you the flexibility to change your plans for free up to 30 days before you depart. Full details

 You will find a huge variety of dishes across Sri Lanka.
 Rice and curry — often fiery hot but usually quite mild in hotel restaurants — are the staple, but the term 'curry' conceals an enormous variety of subtle flavors.
 Coriander, chilies, mustard, cumin, pepper, cinnamon and garlic are just some of the common ingredients.
 Mallung, a dish prepared with grated coconut, shredded leaves, red onions and lime, is an alternative to try.

-Hoppers, a snack unique to Sri Lanka, are similar to a pancake served with egg or honey and yoghurt.
+Hoppers, a snack unique to Sri Lanka, are similar to a pancake served with egg or honey and yogurt.
 The country has a wide variety of tropical fruit throughout the year.
 Pineapples, papayas and bananas are particularly good.

 Visitors should not drink the tap water.
 The local mineral water is safe to drink, but always check the seal.
 Alcoholic drinks are widely available, though imported wines and beers are very expensive.
 There are some good local varieties.